Collective Monte Carlo updates through tensor network renormalization: Two-dimensional Ising models

 So far, we have counted equilibration times in steps of the Markov chain, which has conceptual relevance.
-From a practical point of view though, it would be very interesting to know how the TNMH compares to other methods when looking at program execution times.
-To make such a comparison fairly is a delicate issue because we have not sought to optimise our code at all: a detailed comparison with e.g. Metropolis sweeps, which is simpler to optimise is a project in itself.
-We can however provide \emph{indicative} times related to the data presented on Table ~\ref{table:hb}.
-With our setup, we have estimated the times to get to $\Delta < 0.025$ to be $1.51 \times 10^8 \; \text{sec}$, $1.48 \times 10^6 \; \text{sec}$, and $6.75 \times 10^4 \; \text{sec}$ for the parallel tempering method, the parallel tempering method supplemented with isoenergetic cluster moves, and TNMH respectively.
-These figures have been obtained by multiplying an estimate for the time necessary to make a single step for each of these three methods by the number of steps necessary to reach the target value of $\Delta$.
-Although these estimates are rough, we believe that the order of magnitude is correct, and credibly signals the \emph{practical} potential of the TNMH Markov chain introduced here.
+From a practical point of view though, it { is also} interesting to know how the TNMH compares to other methods when looking at program execution times.
+To make such a comparison fairly is a delicate issue because we have not sought to optimise our code at all: a detailed comparison with e.g. Metropolis sweeps, which is simpler to optimise is a project in itself. { We can however provide \emph{indicative} times related to the data presented on Table ~\ref{table:hb}.
+With our setup, the times to get to $\Delta < 0.025$ are $ > 3.93 \times 10^7 \; \text{sec}$, $1.76 \times 10^6 \; \text{sec}$, and $6.75 \times 10^4 \; \text{sec}$ for the parallel tempering method, the parallel tempering method supplemented with isoenergetic cluster moves, and TNMH respectively.
+We believe that these estimates credibly signal the \emph{practical} potential of the TNMH Markov chain introduced here. }